bwsw/cs-vault-server/README.md

 ## Versioning

-Server has the same version as Apache CloudStack server, and used Vault version 0.8.3
+Library used Vault version 0.8.3 and depends on CloudStack version which is included as the minor version. \
+For example 1.410.0 version depends on CloudStack 4.10

 Also see:
 * [Event processing logic](docs/logic.md)